In this quick guide, let's breakdown 3 MOA VS 6 MOA to help you better understand the subtle details to change how you think about them.

 - Covers a 3" diameter hit zone for tight small groups

-- A smaller dot to shoot accurately
+- A smaller dot for more accurate target shooting

 Cons